DK-Hostmaster/rdap-demo-client-mojolicious/README.md

 The `label` can be used to comment on the entry with humanreadable strings like: test, sandbox, development etc. whatever assists in distinction between the manually added endpoints.

+The client is currently limited to nameserver queries, support for entities and domain names is expected to be added shortly.

 ## Caching

 The client creates a directory in the application root directory named `cache/`.
 The cache can be emptied/flushed by deleting the appropirate data in the cache, facilities to this via the client mighe be added in the future.